Overview of tools for asteroid observers on this site

 Positions are available for GNSS satellites from five systems: GPS (United States), GLONASS (Soviet Union/Russia), Galileo (Europe), BeiDou (China), and QZSS (Japan).
 The positions should be good to within centimeters, more than good enough for our purposes.

-The basic procedure is to get a list of GNSS satellites visible at your location for a given time.
+First, you'll need to get a list of GNSS satellites visible at your location for a given time.
 You can then pick out one or more to observe; I recommend choosing those at high elongations from the sun, but not actually in the earth's shadow.
 The brightness of these satellites tends to drop quickly when they're far from opposition.
+Also, for reasons discussed below, it's well to stick to those lacking an asterisk before the RA.
+You will generally have at least a dozen possible targets at any given time.

 Then, for each satellite you wish to observe, you can create ephemerides for a particular satellite and go out and observe it.
 The difference between where you measure its position and the ephemeris position gives you your timing offset.